 4. Now, click on “OK“.

-5. Now, in the “Files to delete:” option, check every options in the list.
+5. When you see that the “Files to delete:” section, you will need to check every option in the list.

 6. Then, click on “OK” to start the cleanup process on your computer.

 The disk Cleanup process will take some time to clean up the junk file from your system.

 Reboot your computer and after rebooting try to transfer a file or folder again.
 It should be working just fine.

 Your problem should be solved.